 If you’re reading this, chances are you’re thinking about becoming a beekeeper.
 Beekeeping is a rewarding hobby, and it’s not as overwhelming as it seems.
 Not only does it help the environment by bolstering the bee population, but you get free honey out of it!
-Maintaining a beehive is a relatively simple process, from setting up the hive to harvesting the honey in the fall and keeping your bees alive through winter.
+How To Maintain a beehive is a relatively simple process, from setting up the hive to harvesting the honey in the fall and keeping your bees alive through winter.

-Beekeeping in the Spring
+How To Maintain A Beehive in the Spring

 Spring is a busy season for beekeepers.
 Your work isn’t done once you set up your hive (find instructions on how to do that here).
 Whether your hive is brand new or returning to life after a cold winter, inspect it early in the spring.
 Check for signs of disease or mites and medicate accordingly.
 If you’re checking last year’s hive, make sure your queen is still there.